 The key fact to understand with regard to the Earwig platform is that it is a CLOSED SYSTEM.
 This means that no-one can access any of the site content unless they are Earwig Account Holders and have a login and password provided by a school.

 Nothing is accessible by the general public.
 From the moment a photo or a video is taken it remains within the system.
-The only people who may be Earwig Account Holders are…
+The only people who can access these images are…

 - School staff, including teachers and assistants, who have been issued Earwig logins by the School Administrator.

 - Earwig staff, who are carefully screened.

-- Ofsted inspectors and other authorities specifically authorised by School Administrator.
+- Ofsted inspectors and other education authorities specifically authorised by School Administrator.

 - Parents who are currently registered with the school and who have been sent an invitation by the School Administrator.

 Even then, individual parents can only access images in which their own children have been tagged by school staff.

 When teaching staff take photos or video using the Earwig app, these are deleted from the device as soon as they are uploaded to Earwig.
 So there is no chance of images leaving the school inadvertently on phones or tablets.

-Parents are entitled to opt their children out of the Earwig process at any time, in which case access to their children’s images will be restricted to school Staff.
-Parents are also advised that any images that they buy from the website should not be displayed on the internet without some consideration of child security issues.
+Parents are entitled to opt out of the Earwig parent share process at any time, in which case access to their children’s images will be restricted to school Staff.
+Parents are also advised that any images that they buy from the website should not be displayed on the internet without due consideration of child security issues.